questforwisdom/anonypyx/README.md

 ## Usage

 **Disclaimer**: AnonyPyX does not shuffle the input data currently.
-In some applications, records can be re-identified based on the order in which they appear in the anonymized data set when shuffling is not used.
+In some applications, records can be re-identified based on the order in which they appear in the anonymised data set when shuffling is not used.

 Mondrian: